Analysis of the heat transfer fluctuations in the Rayleigh-B\'enard convection of concentrated emulsions with finite-size droplets: Methods

-where $u_y$ is the $y$-component of the hydrodynamical velocity field, $\kappa$ is the thermal diffusivity, and the angular brackets indicate a spatial average of the total domain size.
+where $u_y$ is the $y$-component of the hydrodynamical velocity field, $\kappa$ is the thermal diffusivity (see Section~1 of the Supplementary Material), and the angular brackets indicate a spatial average of the total domain size.
 We remark that a value of Nu equal to unity implies a conductive state, whereas a value larger than unity implies convective transport.
 For a homogeneous (single-phase) fluid, it is well established that the destabilization of a conductive state results in a convective state characterized by both a steady flow and a value of Nu that is time-independent.
-Contrariwise, for heterogeneous fluids, particularly in the case of concentrated emulsions, $\mbox{Nu}$ exhibits fluctuations in time around a time-averaged value $\langle\mbox{Nu}\rangle_t$~\cite{PelusiSM21} (see Fig.~\ref{fig:sketch}(b)), due to the presence of finite size droplets.
-To characterize these fluctuations, for each emulsion, we have carefully chosen the model parameters to keep the time-averaged value $\langle\mbox{Nu}\rangle_t \approx 2$, i.e., just above the transition from conduction to convection.
-As a matter of fact, we aim to compare emulsion systems whose heat transfer is, on average, the same and to highlight how a systematic variation in the emulsion concentration influences the fluctuations of Nu.
-This analysis will be also conducted at scales comparable to the size of the droplets.
-Specifically, we introduce the single droplet Nusselt number $\mbox{Nu}_{i}(t)$, i.e., a value of Nu associated with the $i$-th droplet, which can be obtained following Ref.~\cite{PelusiSM21} as a result of the decomposition of Eq.~\eqref{eq:NuTime} into the contributions of each single droplet
+Contrariwise, for heterogeneous fluids, particularly in the case of concentrated emulsions, $\mathrm{Nu}$ exhibits fluctuations in time around a time-averaged value $\langle\mathrm{Nu}\rangle_t$~\cite{PelusiSM21} (see Fig.~\ref{fig:sketch}(b)), due to the presence of finite-size droplets.
+To characterize these fluctuations, for each emulsion, we have carefully chosen the amplitude of the buoyancy force to keep the time-averaged value $\langle\mathrm{Nu}\rangle_t \approx 2$, i.e., just above the transition from conduction to convection.
+This calibration of the buoyancy force to keep $\langle\mathrm{Nu}\rangle_t$ unchanged is required because, by increasing the concentration, a shear-thinning rheological behaviour of the emulsion emerges and the viscosity acquires a dependence on the shear rate.
+Overall, the ``effective'' viscosity $\eta_{eff}$ increases, and the ``effective'' Rayleigh number $Ra_{eff} = \rho \alpha g \Delta T H^3/(\kappa \eta_{eff})$ decreases unless $\alpha g$ is increased.
+As remarked in Ref.~\cite{PelusiSM21}, providing a precise estimation of the effective viscosity is a non trivial task due to the lack of a precise protocol.
+We may in general refer to a nominal Rayleigh number computed considering the dynamic viscosity $\eta_0$ of the continuous phase (see Section~1 of the Supplementary Material), i.e., $Ra = \rho \alpha g \Delta T H^3/(\kappa \eta_0)$, that varies between $6.7 \ 10^{3}$ (less concentrated emulsion) and $8 \ 10^{4}$ (more concentrated emulsion).
+In this laminar regime, droplet coalescence is not observed.
+The comparison between emulsion systems whose heat transfer is, on average, the same has the aim to highlight how a systematic variation in the emulsion concentration influences the fluctuations of Nu.
+This analysis will be conducted at scales comparable to the size of the droplets.
+Specifically, we introduce the single droplet Nusselt number $\mathrm{Nu}_{i}(t)$, i.e., a value of Nu associated with the $i$-th droplet, which can be obtained following Ref.~\cite{PelusiSM21} as a result of the decomposition of Eq.~\eqref{eq:NuTime} into the contributions of each single droplet